Shyran-Systems/www.shyran.systems.pp.ua/README.md

-## Welcome to GitHub Pages
+## Welcome to Shyran Systems GitHub Page

+### Youth initiative for creating Independent Open Source Development environments.

+#### In Wrench We Trust !
+[4 now]

-You can use the [editor on GitHub](https://github.com/Shyran-Systems/shyran.systems/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+Our page is still a work in progress, we gradually add new content [through GitHub editor](https://github.com/Shyran-Systems/Home/edit/master/README.md) to maintain and preview the content for this website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+New content and updates on our mission are coming soon...

-### Markdown
+### Also we use Markdown and other stuff here:

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for